Chart Color Schemes

 Windale's population is slightly younger than the national pattern

-The median age in Windale is 36 years, which is significantly lower than Rest of NSW's average of 43 years.
-This is also somewhat younger than Australia's median age of 38 years.
-The 25-34 age group constitutes 16.0% of Windale's population, compared to the Rest of NSW figure.
-Conversely, the 85+ cohort represents only 0.6% of Windale's population.
-Post-2021 Census data indicates that the 25-34 age group has grown from 13.4% to 16.0% of Windale's population.
-However, the 45-54 cohort has declined from 12.3% to 10.9%, and the 5-14 age group has decreased from 15.4% to 14.1%.
-Population forecasts for 2041 suggest significant demographic changes in Windale.
-Notably, the 35-44 age group is expected to grow by 22% (91 people), reaching a total of 515 individuals from its current figure of 423.
-Conversely, both the 55-64 and 5-14 cohorts are projected to experience population declines.
+The median age in Windale is 36 years, which is significantly lower than Rest of NSW's average of 43 years and somewhat younger than Australia's median age of 38 years.
+The 25-34 age group comprises 16.0% of Windale's population compared to Rest of NSW, while the 85+ cohort makes up only 0.6%.
+According to Census data from 2021, the 25 to 34 age group has increased from 13.4% to 16.0% of Windale's population.
+Conversely, the 45 to 54 age group has decreased from 12.3% to 10.9%, and the 5 to 14 age group has dropped from 15.4% to 14.1%.
+Population forecasts for 2041 suggest significant demographic changes in Windale, with the 35 to 44 age group expected to grow by 19 people (from 432 to 515) and the 55 to 64 and 5 to 14 cohorts projected to experience population declines.